ecoacoustics/website/content/resources/lessons/sound-basics/presentation/index.md

 Maximum frequency in spectrograms = sample rate / 2 = <mark>Nyquist</mark>

->Notes:
-> - The maximum frequency in a spectrogram is the sample rate divided by 2.
-This
->   is also known as the Nyquist frequency.
+> Notes:
+> - The Nyquist theorum is a fundamental principle in signal processing, which
+>   states that a sampling rate must be at least twice the highest frequency of
+>   a target signal, for that signal to be accurately reproduced.
+As a result,
+>   the maximum effective frequency of an audio file will be half of the file's
+>   sample rate.
 > - There are other types of transformations besides FFT

 {{% /slide %}}